lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about the project that you are most proud of
 Promotion Shopping Page.
 - First, the impact is pretty big.
 It's a customer facing project, which has a huge volumn of traffic.
-- Second, I led this project by building from scratch, there were a lot of ambuiguities.
+- Second, I led this project building from scratch, there were a lot of ambuiguities.
 We don't know what exact requirements were.
 I worked with managers, and PE, utilized my previous fullstack experience finalizing the requirements.
 I led the high level design, broke down to modules and assigned pieces to individuals which they were interested in.
 - Third, I dealt with lots of changing requirements from other teams, speficially more about the integrations asked from other teams, such as `Lightning Deal`, `Prime Promotion`.
 I overcame a lot of techinical difficulties, most were about architectures and performance.
 - I proactively devised a runtime debugging system, which was non-intrusive and allowed us to trace the status of the each request in production.
 This mechanism was highly praised by our PE and proposed to amazon internal framework.